 Does myth have a purpose in your life?
-Most people would say, they do not believe in a myth.
-But if you ask those same people if they have religious beliefs, they would say yes.
-So, do you think they misunderstood the first question?
-Or, is it they just don’t realize that religion is a myth?
+Most people would say they do not believe in myths, but if you ask those same people if they have religious beliefs, they will tell you yes.
+Do you think these people misunderstood the first question, or is it they just don’t realize most religions have their basis in myths?

 One man’s myth is another man’s religion. ― Joseph Campbell

 The life stories of Buddha, Mohamed, and Jesus are examples of myths that have become religions.
 If you read their stories, you will see a common thread about how these respected teachers condemn organized religion.
 Many influential teachers tell us to forge our own path and not to follow the large organized religions.

 Jesus of the modern Bible was a Jewish scholar, he was not a Christian.
 Although Jesus was a scholar of Judaism, he went into the wilderness alone to seek enlightenment.
 He admonished all those who followed organized religion to leave it behind.